FinOrr/polyfit/README.md

 ## Overview

-**PolyFit** is a C library designed to facilitate accurate polynomial fitting for curve approximation, allowing for interpolation and extrapolation of data points.
+**PolyFit** is a C library designed to facilitate accurate polynomial fitting for curve approximation, allowing for interpolation and extrapolation of data.
 With just a few input datapoints, you can model your system quickly and efficiently.

+## Features

+- Polynomial fitting for curve approximation.

+- Interpolation and extrapolation functionality for predicting additional data points.

+- Lightweight and easy-to-integrate into existing C projects.

 ## Table of Contents